-To identify regulatory non-coding variants associated with Alzheimer’s disease we are performing targeted next-generation sequencing of regulatory genomic elements active in human brain for a cohort of Polish AD patients.
-We are also looking for disease-associated variants located in the same genomic regions using whole-genome sequencing (WGS) data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) and the Religious Orders Study and the Rush Memory and Aging Project (ROS/MAP).
+To identify regulatory non-coding variants associated with Alzheimer’s disease we performed targeted next-generation sequencing of regulatory genomic elements active in human brain for a cohort of Polish AD patients.
+We selected rare SNPs, enriched in the analyzed cohort compared to the non-Finnish European population and annotated them with putative target genes and transcription factor motifs.
+The resulting lists of candidate regulatory SNPs are available under the following links:

-Using ADNI and ROS/MAP data we are also exploring the possibilities of applying machine-learning classification algorithms to single-nucleotide polymorphisms (SNPs) from WGS data.
+Using Alzheimer’s Disease Neuroimaging Initiative (ADNI) and the Religious Orders Study and the Rush Memory and Aging Project (ROS/MAP) whole-genome sequencing (WGS) data we are also exploring the possibilities of applying machine-learning classification algorithms to single-nucleotide polymorphisms (SNPs) from WGS data.
 We apply the Boruta feature selection algorithm (Kursa and Rudnicki, 2010) and random forest classification algorithm to three datasets: WGS and GWAS data collected by ADNI and WGS data from ROS/MAP.
-Our results suggest that that the highest possible clssification accuracy is in agreement with estimated AD heritability (around 60%).
+Our results suggest that that the highest possible classification accuracy is in agreement with estimated AD heritability (around 60%).

 People involved: